-The move will not only curtail Apple Service Centre visits for common stuff that can be fixed at home — like iPhone display, battery and camera — but also help create an army of repair experts in the process, increasing the users’ knowledge base around parts, accessories and beyond.
+The move will curtail Apple Service Centre visits for common stuff that can be fixed at home — like iPhone display, battery and camera — and also help create an army of repair experts in the process, increasing the users’ knowledge base around parts, accessories, and beyond.

 After gauging the initial response, the tech giant will introduce additional repairs at home later next year.